CrConstantin/blog/about.md

 Hello!

+This is my childish intro:

 My name is Cro, I'm 33, I live in Romania.

+I'm a software developer since 2007.
+I make nice programs :)

 This is my blog/ experiment.

-I will only post/ clone articles that I find interesting.
+I will only post articles that I find interesting.

-Most of the articles are written by people that I admire and the original links are located at the bottom.

 Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/croqaz/croqaz.github.io/issues) or [ask me on Twitter](https://twitter.com/croqaz).

-Thanks for reading!
+Thanks!